 Frankfort is a city in Clinton County, Indiana, United States.
 The population was 16,422 at the 2010 census.
 The city is the county seat of Clinton County.

-There You Have It – The Best Places To Raise A Family In Indiana
+There You Have It – The Best Places To Grow Up In Indiana

 If you’re looking for a breakdown of cities in Indiana ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.